 In Mozambique, women often report conflicts between clinic hours and domestic responsibilities, financial barriers, and experiences of stigma that undermine treatment continuity; in many cases, the need to prioritize childcare or household tasks leads to postponement or discontinuation of routine visits (Kogi et al., 2024).
 Adherence-related decisions can be influenced by marital dynamics (lack of partner support, fear of disclosure of HIV status), which contributes to the greater vulnerability of women to treatment dropout (Viisainen et al., 2024).

-Table 1: Participant data grouped by gender and age
+Table 1: Anteretroviral therapy discontinuation by gender and age